 - A short minute drive from any direction to see the Crocodile River, which separates Marloth Park and Kruger National Park with viewings of lions, elephants, cape buffalo

 - Endless options for holiday rentals, including private houses, lodges, resorts, and hostels with prices suitable for all budgets, all right within the borders of Marloth Park.
 For us, Louise and Danie are our chosen hosts for the holiday homes we’ve rented during our four visits over the years providing exemplary services and properties.
 There are countless other properties you may choose offered by other property owners and managers.

 - Visiting a game reserve, Lionspruit, located within Marloth Park with lions, whose roars often fill the air at night, music to our ears.

-- An easy paced, quiet environment offering the utmost of holiday options in a unique setting unlike anywhere else in the world.
+- A leisurely-paced, quiet environment offered the utmost of holiday options in a unique setting unlike anywhere else in the world.
 This magical place leaves every visitor with stories and photos to share for a lifetime.

 Please check back tomorrow when we’ll share a link to our interview with Radio Lowveld, 100.5 FM.
 We’re excited to share it with all of you.

 Now I need to get back to work preparing tonight’s dinner for friends Linda and Ken, who will be arriving in about four hours.

 Photo from one year ago today, February 27, 2020: